Painful intelligence: What AI can tell us about human suffering: The origin of conscious experience

 One difference between the brains of humans and ``lower'' animals seems to be the existence of a special class of neurons, called von Economo neurons.
 They have particularly many long-range connections to other neurons.
 Since long-range connections might be related to something like a global workspace, von Economo neurons have often been considered as a potential candidate for a mechanism generating consciousness.\footnote{\citep{critchley2012will,butti2013economo}} In fact, it has also been suggested that the brain basis of consciousness might be related to feedback between brain areas, as opposed to any special kind of processing inside each single area.\citenew{lamme2000distinct,crick2003framework} It could be that the long connections of von Economo neurons make such feedback stronger, sufficiently complex, or otherwise more conducive to consciousness.
 Interestingly, apes have von Economo neurons as well, and so do elephants, dolphins, and even some monkeys, so based on this criterion, those animals at least should be conscious.\footnote{It is not very clear which animals have von Economo neurons and which don't; \citet{jacob2021cytoarchitectural} have recently claimed to find them even in raccoons. }

-Alternatively, we can use AI for studying the hard problem of consciousness.
-We can perform thought experiments, based on the same kind of comparison as was just done with other animals.
-Assuming that AI is not conscious, part of the hard problem of consciousness is then to explain what creates this fundamental difference between humans and AI.
+Arguably, we can use AI for studying the hard problem of consciousness.
+In particular, we can perform thought experiments based on the same kind of comparisons as was just done with other animals.
+Starting from the assumption that AI is not conscious, part of the hard problem of consciousness is then to explain what creates this fundamental difference between humans and AI.